nathan-weinberg/grocery-helper/README.md

 ## Usage
 This file should be run from the command line.
 Example:

 `$ python3 GroceryHelper.py`

 By default the API will be accessable at `http://127.0.0.1:5000`

 ### Database
 Addtionally, a MongoDB instance must be running for the API to function correctly.
-By default, it will attempt to connect to a database named "ghdb_test".
+You must also have a configuration file named "config.json" (based off "config_example.json") in the same directory as "GroceryHelper.py"

+Quickstart for Local Use:

+`$ cp config_example.json config.json`

 The default collections are "product" and "recipe".

 ### Routes